cameronjust/TA-iphub/README.md

 * 1.1.4 - Updated Splunklib and fixed some python upgrade readiness issues (2022-06-07) - https://github.com/splunk/splunk-sdk-python
 * 1.1.5 - Added additonal exception checking and raising to Splunk GUI for issues (2022-06-08)
 * 1.1.6 - Fixed a bug with the proxy server configs (2023-09-26)
+* 1.1.7 - Added more detailed API error detection for bad API keys.
+Also added more proxy server checks and warnings in GUI (2023-09-26)

 ## ToDo